kennex666/kennex666/README.md

 <br/>

-## My Quotes
+## My Favorite Quotes

+♟️ "Move in silence, only speak when it's time to say checkmate." - Unknown

-🍀 "Luck is not born, it is created from small things." - Kennex
+🍀 "Luck is not born, it is created from small things." - Kennex (Me)

-🙌 "Loyalty, honesty, discipline, and being grateful are essential values." - Kennex
+🙌 "Loyalty, honesty, discipline, and being grateful are essential values." - Kennex (Me)

-🥳 "Not going to be the best thing ever, just be myself" - Kennex
+🥳 "Not going to be the best thing ever, just be myself" - Kennex (Me)

 📌 "You don't need to prove anything to anyone.
-When you are good enough, people will know." - Kennex
+When you are good enough, people will know." - Kennex (Me)

-♟️ "Move in silence, only speak when it's time to say checkmate." - Unknown

 Recently updated at 08:06 P.M. on July 12, 2024